 Why visit the British Virgin Islands?

-If you’re considering a BVI vacation, look no further than this British Virgin Islands travel guide.
+If you’re considering a BVI vacation, look no further than this British Virgin Islands holiday guide.
 There’s no getaway that compares to the relaxation of the British Virgin Islands with its cluster of breathtaking islands joined by nothing other than crystal clear water and stunning sea life.

-To help you prepare for the trip of a lifetime, this BVI travel guide answers all your questions when it comes to the practical details of your BVI vacation.
+To help you prepare for the trip of a lifetime, this BVI holiday guide answers all your questions when it comes to the practical details of your BVI vacation.
 From having all the correct entry documents to travel and accommodation, let us help make planning a breeze, so you can enjoy focusing on making memories to last a lifetime.

 While the BVI are fantastic for sailing all year round, passionate sailors especially enjoy the BVI Spring Regatta in March.
 The year-round climate of the BVI is hot and tropical with a slightly cooler dip between December and March.
 The daily average temperature between May and October is approximately 28°C (82°F) and 24/25°C (75/77°F) between December and March.